-A Decision-making support application (DMSA) is a computer-based software application for military air traffic controllers (MATC) that supports and speed-up decisionmaking activities especially concerning the threat situation.
-DMSAs can serve on every MATC positions and help to take necessary steps against the menace, which may be rapidly changing and not easily specified in advance.
-The goal of this support tool is to present decision support information in a format that minimises any mismatches between the cognitive characteristics of the human decision maker and the desing and response characteristics of the decision support system.
+A Decision-making support application (DMSA) is a computer-based software application for military air traffic controllers present decision support information in a format that minimises any mismatches between the cognitive characteristics of the human decision maker and the desing and response characteristics of the decision support system.
 DMSA creates as an outputs transformed data generated by algorithm based on user criteria.
 DMSA offers focusing attention on high priority contacts (and alerts), as well as on missing data and enabling the decision maker to use more data than are typically used in common systems (compared to normal values).
 Common systems used by MATC require the user to retain previous contact data in memory to compare with the most recent values for critical parameters.
+These systems also require the user to rely on recall of vast amount of information from training and experience.
+Presenting all known data on a contact in a synthesized way should reduce working memory requirements and facilitate recognition.
+Additional features offered by DMSA include displaying the complete kinematic contact history, presenting graphic displays of location an its prediction, highlighting missing data, providing alerts and providing assessments of current contact identity that go beyond what existing systems now present.